 Shakeel helped co-found Agrospheres with 2016 graduate Payam Pourtaheri while they were both still students in UVA’s School of Engineering and Applied Science.
 They began working with UVA pharmacology professor Mark Kester as their adviser and eventual co-founder as they considered applications for the bio-particle platform.
 Though this is his first foray into the agriculture industry, Kester, who is director of UVA’s NanoSTAR institute, has experience using similar cell platforms as drug delivery systems.

 The bio-particles and the pesticide-destroying enzymes they contain are used to create a spray.
-After testing this process in the lab for over a year, the Agrospheres team has just begun their first field tests for their spray.
+After testing this process in the lab for over a year, the Agrospheres team began their first field tests for their spray.

 The team is collaborating with local partners Early Mountain Vineyards and Veritas Vineyards to test their spray on small sections of their grape crops.